johlrogge/foliage/readme.md

 On a lower level Foliage is composable using functional programming.
 Therefore it is easy to reuse concepts and layouts with foliage.
 In the examples we have seen the result of each element invocation is a function taking anything that jquery interprets as an element as it's argument.
 Any number of these functions can then be passed as arguments into other elements to form trees.

+Foliage does nothing to enforce this but all of foliage is written in a stateless fashion.
+What that means is that each foliage function will behave the same given that you call it with the same parameters.
+Beware though, foliage functions manipulate the DOM that means that the functions do have sideffects.

+Without exceptions the followin is true for foliage:

+ * composing foliage elements does not have sideffects
+ * passing a JQuery element or expression to a foliage element will typically alter that element or add elements to it.